Do you have difficulty sleeping at night? Have you ever considered that the food you eat can play a big part in your nightly slumber?

-Sleep is very important to your health and yet are you getting enough of the stuff?
-There is a chance that you are tossing and turning in your bed at night, keeping you from a restful sleep.
+Sleep is very important to your health and yet you may not be getting enough of it.
 A National Sleep Foundation survey revealed that 60% of adults suffer from sleep complications a few nights a week or more.
 Adults require seven to eight hours of sleep daily but there are approximately 40 million U.S. citizens experiencing over 70 sleep disorders, including insomnia.
 Approximately 33% of Americans are regularly affected by insomnia.

-Could your diet be the lack-of-sleep culprit?
+Could your diet be behind your lack-of-sleep?
 There are several unhealthy and even healthy foods that can prevent you from getting some nightly shut-eye.
-Dark chocolate contains even more caffeine than coffee which can encroach on your sleep time.
+Dark chocolate contains even more caffeine than coffee (and can encroach on your sleep time).
 Eating before bed is generally not good practice and will disturb your sleep because you are not giving your body the adequate time it needs to digest the food.
-Alcohol, spicy food, and large meals, especially containing deep fried or fatty foods, are other foods you should avoid at night if you want to sleep well.
+Alcohol, spicy food, and large meals–especially meals that contain deep fried or fatty foods–should be avoided at night if you want to sleep well.

-There are healthy foods that can definitely help you sleep:
+There are, however, healthy foods that can help you sleep:

-Almonds are an excellent source of magnesium which helps for quality sleep.
-The mineral works as a relaxant and tranquilizer in your body, as it relaxes your skeletal muscle, smoothing blood vessel muscles and the digestive tract.
-There are 98.7 mg of magnesium in a quarter cup of almonds.
+Almonds are an excellent source of magnesium, which helps promote quality sleep.
+The mineral works as a relaxant and tranquilizer in your body as it relaxes your skeletal muscles and the digestive tract.
+There is 98.7 mg of magnesium in a quarter cup of almonds.

-Miso soup is a healthy food staple in Japan, helping you fall asleep when eaten at night.
+Miso soup is a healthy food staple in Japan; it might help you fall asleep when eaten at night.
 Miso is made from fermented soybeans (tofu), seaweed, onions, carrots, and water.
 Mood and sleep patterns are regulated because tryptophan serves as a precursor for the neurotransmitter serotonin.
-The fermented soybeans in miso soup is 43.8% of the daily value recommendation of tryptophan for tofu.
-The relaxing soup is also good for digestion and your immune system, helping you sleep well through the night.
+Fermented soybeans in miso soup contains 43.8% of the daily recommended intake of tryptophan.
+The relaxing soup is also good for digestion and your immune system — it should help you sleep well throughout the night.

-Most dark leafy greens are a very good source of tryptophan and kale is no exception.
+Most dark leafy greens are good sources of tryptophan — and kale is no exception.
 It is considered a very good source of the amino acid, making it a helpful food for serotonin production with 9.4% of your daily value intake of tryptophan.
 With 23.4 mg of magnesium in kale, it also gives you another muscle-relaxant nutrient to help you sleep well.
-It should definitely be included on your list of healthy foods that help you sleep.

-Eating foods that help you sleep can also reduce stress and bring more peace into your life.
-So, if you’re wondering why you cannot sleep at night, look at your diet and slowly change your sleep disturbing habits.
+So, if you’re wondering why you can’t sleep at night, look at your diet and slowly change your sleep-disturbing habits.